vivekdongare81/Clustering_PerturbedGlyphs/README.md

 1. Create different perturbed Glyphs of a character using FontForge Software.(25-30 glyphs)
 2. Extract path data from glyphs of character(.svg file) and record in CSV (pathData.csv)
 3. Extract coordinates from the path data,so that to used for clustering and Plotting of a Glyph on Graph.
-4. Apply different Clusering Algorithm on extratced coordinates.
+4. Apply different Clustering Algorithm on extracted coordinates.

 Tools/Libraries used - FontForge, Batik Lib, jfree Lib.